kcmasterpiece347/Multiset/README.md

 # Multiset
-C++ implementation of a multiset class.
+C++ implementation of a multiset data structure.

 Includes main driver for testing class methods as well as the Tuple helper class.